teal-finance/incorruptible/README.md

 ## 🍪 Encoding format

+Serialization has been
-The serialization uses a format designed for the specific _Incorruptible_ needs.
+designed for the _Incorruptible_ needs.
-The format is composed of:
+The format consists of:

-- Magic code (1 byte)
+- Magic Code (1 byte)
 - Random salt (1 byte)
 - Header bits (1 byte)
 - Expiration time (from 0 to 4 bytes)